Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
-Ten of Artifacts (Mi-Go Brain Cylinder), when reversed: The darkness before the dawn.
+Click for DetailsThe card at the base of the staff represents your role or attitude.
+Ten of Swords (Ruin), when reversed: The darkness before the dawn.
 An end to suffering, leading to spiritual transformation.
 A crushing and seemingly total defeat that hides within it the seeds of final victory.
 Ultimate knowledge gained through ultimate sacrifice.